 "You ruined my chance at a perfectly good night of sleep," Mishka replied.
 Jake rolled his eyes but the fae continued.
-"I woke up to your hysterical screeching and tried to wake you up, but you wouldn't wake up.
+"I woke up to your hysterical screeching and tried to shut you up, but you wouldn't wake.
 Your eyes were open, but it was as if you were in some kind of trance.
 You started hyperventilating, so I had to get you off the bed and calm you down."

 "How… how long," Jake asked.
 His mouth felt dry.
 Mishka unwrapped one of his hands and offered a glass of water from nearby.
 Jake grasped at it, sucking desperately at the cup.

 "Hey, slow down.
-I don't want you getting sick again."
+I don't need you getting sick on me again."
 The fae held the cup firmly from below, preventing Jake from inhaling the contents down too quickly.
 After emptying the glass, Jake sighed, collapsing back against Mishka, who wrapped his free arm back around Jake's waist.

 "You nearly threw up on me," Mishka said with a hint of derision.
 He pointed at a nearby trashcan, which emanated a slightly nauseating smell, and Jake looked down.